heynemann/octopus/README.md

 The test is pretty simple.
 Time how long it takes for requests to get the URLs sequentially and for `octopus` to get them concurrently.

-The results for retrieving 1000 urls with 200 threads is as follows:
+The results for retrieving 2000 urls with 200 threads is as follows:

     =======
     RESULTS
     =======

-    [requests] Retrieving 200 urls took 263.26 seconds meaning 0.76 urls/second
+    [requests] Retrieving 2000 urls took 2692.66 seconds meaning 0.74 urls/second.

+    [octopus] Retrieving 2000 urls took 33.56 seconds meaning 59.59 urls/second.

-    [octopus] Retrieving 200 urls took 12.87 seconds meaning 15.54 urls/second
+    [octopus] Retrieving 2000 urls with local in-memory caching took 2.43 seconds meaning 821.95 urls/second.

-    Overall, octopus was more than 20.00 times faster than sequential requests.
+    Overall, octopus was more than 80.00 times faster than sequential requests.